 Conclusion

-The concept of buy-back of shares is an effective and useful process that enhances the financial structure of an organization.
-It helps maintain share prices, increase the reputation of the organization’s shares, and provides a means to distribute excess capital to shareholders.
-By optimizing the financial ratios and signalling confidence to investors, the buy-back of shares can significantly contribute to the overall success of a company.
+The concept of share buyback is a practical and valuable process that enhances an organization’s financial structure.
+It helps maintain share prices, increases the reputation of the organization’s shares, and provides a means to distribute excess capital to shareholders.
+By optimizing financial ratios and signaling confidence to investors, the buyback of shares can significantly contribute to a company’s overall success.